walterhiggins/WMPJS/book-outline.md

     /js myFirstObject.job
     > "minecrafter"

-Javascript is quite a flexible language.
+JavaScript is quite a flexible language.
 We've already seen how you can use square brackets `[]` to access items in an array.
 You can use the same square bracket notation to get object values:

     /js myFirstObject["name"]
     > "steve"